Osteoarthritis (OA)

 • Secondary

-In primary (or idiopathic) osteoarthritis, the cause is not known (as in the large majority of cases).
-Primary osteoarthritis may affect only certain joints, such as the knee or thumb, or it may affect many joints.
+In primary (or idiopathic) osteoarthritis, the cause is not known (primary osteoarthritis represents the large majority of cases).
+Primary osteoarthritis may affect only specific joints, such as hand, knee, or hip joints, or it may affect many joints.

 In secondary osteoarthritis, the cause is another disease or condition, such as